LafeLabs/thing/README.md

 [![](iconsymbols/tree.svg)](list.html)

+Enter the name of the new page you want to create and click through the links to get to a new page one level down from this one.
+Repeat this in the "new map" field to make a new map, which is a stack of images, symbols, words and links in a general web page layout.

-To replicate this to a new web server copy the code [here](php/replicator.txt) into a file called replicator.php on the new server, then point a browser to [your new web site domain]/replicator.php to run the replicator.
+To replicate this to a new web server copy the code [here (php/replicator.txt)](php/replicator.txt) into a file called replicator.php on the new server, then point a browser to [your new web site domain]/replicator.php to run the replicator.

 [link up a level../](../)